The Student Association of

 Black Hills State University

-We, the students of Black Hills State University, in order to provide an effective student government, establish this Constitution with the following goals:
+We, the students of Black Hills State University, in order to provide an effective and industrious student government, establish this Constitution with the following goals:

-4. The Student Senate shall ensure student’s representation in decisions affecting the quality of student life and education for all students of Black Hills State University.
+The Student Senate shall ensure student representation in decisions affecting the quality of student life and education for all students of Black Hills State University.

-5. The Student Senate shall take a leadership role in educating the students of Black Hills State University in the importance of participating in the governing of their campus.
+The Student Senate shall take a primary role in educating the students of Black Hills State University in the importance of participating in the governing and leadership of their campus.

-All current students who have paid the activity fee of Black Hills State University shall be a member of the Student Association.
+2. Membershipa.
+Of which all current students who have paid the activity fee, are a member of the student body and Student Association.

-The representative body of the Student Association shall be the Student Senate, hereafter referred to as the Senate.
+a.
+The Governing body of the Student Association shall be the Student Senate, hereafter referred to as the Senate.